TABmk/2fa-hotp-totp/README.md

 |`key`|✅|unique secret key for user||
 |`time`|❌|time-step in seconds (default recomended)|30|

-Returns **string** of 6 int, because it must be always 6 ing length and first can be zero
+Returns **string** of 6 digit, because it must be always 6 digit length and first can be zero

 ###### HOTP.validate
 Arguments (object):